Cantilever Gates vs Swing Gates: What’s the Difference?

 • Cantilever gates for larger openings

-• Double swing gates when you want to split the weight
+• Double swing gates to split the weight

 Automating Your Driveway Gate

-Whether you choose a swing gate or a cantilever gate, automation can make your gate’s operation smooth and convenient.
-Each type of gate offers different automation options that don’t require you to leave your vehicle.
+Whether you choose a swing gate or cantilever gate, automation makes operation smooth and convenient.
+Each type offers options that let you stay in your vehicle.

-“For a business, they may want to have it where they can control access,” Micah explains.
-“Someone in the back office can talk to the customer through an intercom or video and see who’s out there and then open it remotely.”
+“For a business, they may want remote control,” Micah explains.
+“Someone in the office can talk to a visitor and open the gate remotely.”

-For your home’s main entrance, both sliding gates and swing gates can work with:
+For a home’s main entrance, both gate types work well with:

-• Pin pad access for family members or approved vendors
+• Pin pad access for family or vendors

-One key difference to consider: swing gates need clearance to open, so you’ll want signage reminding visitors to “give at least 15 feet clearance” from the gate.
-Sliding cantilever gates, on the other hand, offer a sleek solution that’s ideal for properties where space is tight.
+One key difference: swing gates need clearance to open, so it’s smart to have signage reminding visitors to keep at least 15 feet clear.
+Sliding cantilever gates are great for tight spaces and provide a sleek solution.

 Interested in a gate?
 Contact us.